 Save some of your money for the other important components.

-You will naturally want to get the best gaming CPU that you can afford, but don’t spend so much money on it that you have to go too cheap on the other components.
-Very often, once you reach a certain standard of a processor, you don’t gain a lot more by going up to the next level, so get a CPU that will meet your requirements, and then you can save your money to buy other high-quality components.
+You will naturally want to get the best gaming CPU you can afford, but don’t spend so much on it that you have to go too cheap on the other components.
+Very often, once you reach a certain standard of a processor, you don’t gain a lot more by going up to the next level, so get a CPU that will meet your requirements, and then you can save money to buy other high-quality components.

 Which manufacturer?